datajoint/datajoint-elements/README.md

 * Daniel Sitonic - Backend Developer, Software Engineer

 Past contributors
-* Edgar Y. Walker - System architect, Project Manager (from project start to Jan, 2021)
+* Edgar Y. Walker - System architect, Data Scientist, Project Manager (from project start to Jan, 2021)

 The first-person pronouns "we" and "our" in these documents refer to the Performer Team.